-- (8.1.1) The OBD system shall monitor the output signal, response rate, and any other parameter which can affect emissions of all primary (fuel control) exhaust gas sensors (e.g., oxygen, wide-range air/fuel) for malfunction.
-Both the lean-to-rich and rich-to-lean response rates shall be monitored. - (8.1.2) The OBD system shall also monitor all secondary exhaust gas sensors (those used for secondary fuel trim control or as a monitoring device) for proper output signal, activity, and response rate. - (8.1.3) For engines equipped with heated exhaust gas sensors, the OBD system shall monitor the heater for proper performance.
+- (8.1.1) The OBD system shall monitor the output signal, response rate, and any other parameter which can affect emissions of all primary (fuel control) oxygen sensors (conventional switching sensors and wide range or universal sensors) for malfunction. - (8.1.2) The OBD system shall also monitor all secondary oxygen sensors (those used for fuel trim control or as a monitoring device) for proper output signal, activity, and response rate. - (8.1.3) For engines equipped with heated oxygen sensors, the OBD system shall monitor the heater for proper performance. - (8.1.4) For other types of sensors (e.g., hydrocarbon sensors, NOx sensors), the manufacturer shall submit a monitoring plan to the Executive Officer for approval.
+The Executive Officer shall approve the request upon determining that the manufacturer has submitted data and an engineering evaluation that demonstrate that the monitoring plan is as reliable and effective as the monitoring plan required for conventional sensors under section (f)(8).